Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 ### Documentation

-For API documentation, please see the [doxygen generated documents](https://azuresdkdocs.blob.core.windows.net/$web/c/docs/1.0.0/index.html).
+Please view the API documentation [here](https://azuresdkdocs.blob.core.windows.net/$web/c/docs/1.0.0/index.html).
 After following that link, you can find the IoT specific documents by navigating to the **Files -> File List** section near the top and choosing any of the header files prefixed with `az_iot_`.

 ### Build